 |Banana and Coconut Cream Trifle|

 The dessert menu has two sections like the original menu.
 The top half changes daily while the bottom half has the chef’s recommendation, beverages, and those items available daily.
 On this night my husband ordered an espresso and vowed never to do so again.
 We were completely done with dessert and ready to leave when the espresso came.
 The waiter apologized and said they have to go somewhere different to get the espresso.
 My son ordered the Banana and Coconut Cream Trifle, which looked and tasted like something out of a 1970’s Good Housekeeping magazine.
 I’m sure some of the older passengers on the ship appreciated not having to chew, but some of us still have our teeth.
 I ordered a Red Velvet Cake for the table and my husband ordered the Vanilla Frozen Yogurt.
 The cake was light and moist, but we learned something on this first night as far as frozen yogurt and ice cream.
-The crystallized nature of the frozen yogurt made us ponder whether they rotate their stock in the walk in freezer and if it is so rarely ordered that we are consuming old product.
+The crystallized nature of the frozen yogurt made us ponder whether they rotate their stock in the walk in chiller and if it is so rarely ordered that we are consuming old product.